Elektrobit/ebcl_template/docs/setup.md

 If you start from a plain Ubuntu 22.04 installation, you can install the needed dependencies using the following command: `sudo apt install docker.io python3 python3-venv python-is-python3 binfmt-support qemu-user-static`

-To use dev containers, your user on the remote machine needs to be able to create local Docker containers.
-To give your user this rights, you need to add the user to the docker group with the command: `sudo usermod -aG docker $USER`.
+To use dev containers, your user (on the remote machine) needs to be able to create local Docker containers.
+To give your user these rights, you need to add the user to the docker group with the command: `sudo usermod -aG docker $USER`.
 The changes become active after a new login.
-Close the remote connection using the menu in the lower left corner of your VS Code window and reopen the connection using the command palette.
+Close the remote connection using the menu in the lower left corner of your VS Code window and reopen the connection using the command palette or if not using a remote machine simply log out and in again.

 To use the SDK, we need _git_ to clone the remote repository (or you download it otherwise), and we need _Docker_ to run the dev container.
 All other required tools come as part of the container.